 Digital industrial marketing drives customers to your business’ products and services through coordinated design, content, social media, and SEO tactics.
 Many manufacturing and industrial companies may think that digital marketing would be more suited toward consumer goods and B2C than the industrial space, but that's not the case.
-With the digital transformation of sales and marketing, successful B2B companies see marketing as a direct influence on revenue generation and more manufacturers are aligning their efforts with today's digital world.
+With the rise of digital transformation of sales and marketing, successful B2B companies see marketing as a direct influence on revenue generation and more manufacturers are aligning their efforts with today's digital world.

 In fact, most industrial manufacturers are practically already set up for a marketing campaign — they just don’t know it yet.
 Here's how to get started.